nashville-software-school/ChatBots/README.md

 ## Phase 6

 Update the code in the `Program` class to allow the user to choose another chat bot after they have finished chatting.
 The user should be able to select a new bot or to choose to end the program.

+## Phase 7

+Create a chatbot that will use ADO<span>.</span>NET to search the PoKi database.
+The user should be able to input a search term and the bot should return a list of poems that contain that term.